Together-100Devs/Together/.github/pull_request_template.md

 ## Issue

 - [x] Is this related to a specific issue?
 If so, please specify:
       Resolves #532

 # Checklist:

 - [x] This PR is up to date with the main branch, and merge conflicts have been resolved
-- [x] I have executed `npm run test` and `npm run test:e2e` and all tests have passed successfully or I have included details within my PR on the failure.
+- [x] I have executed `npm run test` and `npm run test:e2e` and all tests have passed successfully or I have included details within my PR on the failure
 - [x] I have executed `npm run lint` and resolved any outstanding errors.
 Most issues can be solved by executing `npm run format`
 - [x] My code follows the style guidelines of this project
 - [x] I have performed a self-review of my own code
 - [x] I have commented my code, particularly in hard-to-understand areas
 - [x] My changes generate no new warnings